transpocamp/transportationcamp.org/_posts/2011-02-24-how-transportationcamp-works-the-essential-guide.markdown

 So that’s it!
 That’s how to participate at TransportationCamp.
-Take [another look at the topic list today](http://transportationcamp.org/topics/).
 Questions?
-Leave them in the comments below.
+Email us at:  transportationcamp@openplans.org.